Hiking and Rafting Glacier National Park Allows You See It All – Almost!

 The minimum age also varies depending on the river level.
 In June the minimum age is generally 8.
 From mid July onward the minimum age is generally 6.

 Most, but not all, of the whitewater occurs on the last day in the John Stevens Canyon.

 The rapids are rated class II and class III, making this trip a fun and splashy adventure.

 Early season — June and early July — you’ll appreciate our wet suits and splash gear, which are provided at no additional cost.

 Hiking and Rafting Glacier National Park Trip Meeting Notes

 Guests should call our office the day prior to departure at 406-387-5555 or 1-800-521-7238 to check-in.
 The day of the backpacking trip, you should arrive at our office by 8:30 AM to meet your guide.
 The day of the rafting trip, you should arrive by 9am.
-We are located 1.5 miles west of West Glacier on Highway 2.
-Look for our Glacier Guides and Montana Raft sign on the north side of the highway, between mile marker 151 and 152.
-Our property is just off the highway, tucked in the trees.
-When you see our sign turn to the north and you will see us shortly thereafter.
+Click on directions for how to find us.

 This error message is only visible to WordPress admins

 Error: Access Token for glacierguidesmontanaraft is not valid or has expired.
 Feed will not update.